ZoundIndustries/app-code-test/README.md

-# Marshall Application Role Coding Test
+# Marshall App Developer Role Coding Test

 ## What we want from you
 Please create a public repository because, in the end, you need to share that repository with us, to allow us to evaluate your work.
 Give us a code that makes you proud!